mala-lab/GGAD/README.md

 python src/graphsage_anomalydae.py
 python src/graphsage_aegis.py

-All the competing methods are adapted to mini-batch training and semi-supervised settings.
+All the competing methods are adapted to mini-batch training and semi-supervised setting.

 ## Datasets
 For convenience, some datasets can be obtained from https://drive.google.com/drive/folders/1rEKW5JLdB1VGwyJefAD8ppXYDAXc5FFj?usp=sharing